By Decks by DAK Construction · April 12, 2023

 Ultimately, the best way to decide between wood and composite is to determine which characteristics matter most to you and your family.
 If you want a timeless, classic, more elegant appeal, go for wooden decking.

-However, if low-maintenance requirements and durable appeal is more to your tastes, then composite decking may be the perfect option for you!
+However, if low-maintenance requirements and durable appeal are more to your tastes, then composite decking may be the perfect option for you!